sonic-net/sonic-mgmt/tests/docs/pytest.voq_chassis.md

 The existing sonic-mgmt test framework has well defined test methodologies for testing of SONiC pizza boxes (a single mgmt.
 IP).
 The scope of this document is to enhance the framework to test SONiC Chassis with multiple mgmt.
 IP addresses, while still utilizing the existing test methodologies.

-The end goal is to be able to run the existing OC tests against a SONiC Chassis with minimal changes to test cases itself.
+The end goal is to be able to run the existing Open Community tests in sonic-mgmt repository against a SONiC Chassis with minimal changes to test cases itself.

 # 1 Requirements
 The sonic-mgmt test framework enhancements for testing on SONiC VOQ shall support the following